Whether you've a wee tot or big teen, the costs of childcare can be massive. Yet 100,000s of working parents are missing out on £1,000s of easy help.

 Salary sacrifice means you've a lower income.
 If you're giving up salary to get vouchers, then for benefit purposes you earn a lower amount, this will increase your eligibility for tax credits.

-- Childcare costs above £175 a week for one child, £300 for two or more?
+If you've childcare costs above £175 a week for one child, £300 for two or more.
 You will always be better off using vouchers for any amount above that, and may be better off for amounts below (the higher your salary the more likely).

 Do a more detailed comparison on the Government’s HMRC vouchers vs. credits calculator to check in detail or call the Tax Credit Helpline on 0345 300 3900.

 The Government's announced a new Tax-Free Childcare scheme which will replace the existing Childcare Vouchers scheme from early 2017.